greenorbitspace/hub/userguide/content/en/docs/handbook/03_Employee_Resources/Onboarding_Guide/employee-onboarding-steps-for-introducing-new-hires-to-the-company-including-orientation-training-and-setup-of-necessary-tools-and-access.md

 ---
-title: 'Employee Onboarding: Steps for introducing new hires to the company, including orientation, training, and setup of necessary tools and access.'
+title: 'Employee Onboarding: Steps For Introducing New Hires To The Company, Including Orientation, Training, And Setup Of Necessary Tools And Access.'
 linkTitle: 'Employee Onboarding: Steps for introducing new hires to the company, including orientation, training, and setup of necessary tools and access.'
 date: '2025-04-29T17:10:00Z'